Capital Group · Financial Services · Enterprise UX

 Seven steps became one request

-The phone call, the emailed form, the scan, the email back, the chased approvals, and the manual update — replaced by a single tracked request that all three parties act on in the same platform.
+The phone call, emailed form, scan, email back, chased approvals, and manual update — replaced by a single tracked request that all three parties act on in the same platform.

 Speed and visibility were the same outcome

-Before, nobody knew where a request was in the approval chain without picking up the phone.
 The platform didn't speed things up by cutting steps — it sped things up by making every step visible.
-When reviewers can see what's waiting and act without coordination overhead, the required approval chain stops feeling like a bottleneck.
+When reviewers can see what's waiting, the required approval chain stops feeling like a bottleneck.

 The compliance requirement became a feature

-The dual TPA and Internal Associate approval was non-negotiable.
-In the paper process, it was invisible friction.
-In the platform, it became an explicit, trackable workflow state.
-Plan sponsors could see their request was in review.
-Associates could see what needed action.
+Dual approval was non-negotiable.
+In the paper process it was invisible friction.
+In the platform it became an explicit, trackable workflow state.
 The requirement didn't change.
 The experience of it did.

 MVP shipped · feedback in hand

 Launched with real associates.
-Post-launch feedback captured and grounded in actual usage — a better foundation for phase two than any pre-launch assumption.
+Post-launch feedback grounded in actual usage — a better foundation for phase two than any pre-launch assumption.